Redesigned by French architect Jean-Michel Wilmotte, this museum specializes in 19th- and 20th-century Portuguese contemporary art.

 Rodin's masterpiece The Bronze Age so realistically depicts a naked man clasping a spear, that he was accused of taking a cast from the model.
 Other engaging exhibits include a self-portrait by Columbano Bordalo Pinheiro and two art deco diptychs by Portuguese modernist Almada Negreiros.

-Temporary exhibitions are held in a separate room, and there's a good cafe (accessible not just to those visiting the museum) looking onto a pleasant garden and terrace with a view over Lisbon.
-It is recommended for brunch, especially on Sundays when entrance to the museum is free until 2PM.
+Temporary exhibitions are held in a separate room, and there's a good café (accessible not just to those visiting the museum) looking onto a pleasant garden and terrace with a view over Lisbon.

 Get FREE admission to the museum and ride Lisbon's metro, buses, and trams for free with the Lisboa Card.